BohdanShh/BohdanShh/README.md

 <h1 align='center'>👋 Hi there!
-I'm Bogdan - Front-end developer</h1>
+I'm Bohdan - Front-end developer</h1>
 <br>
 <p>
-  My name is Bogdan, I am a 2nd year student of National Aerospace University - Kharkiv Aviation Institute.
+  My name is Bohdan, I am a 2nd year student of National Aerospace University - Kharkiv Aviation Institute.
   My goal is to work and develop in the field of front-end development, so I am constantly learning new technologies and development methods in